Hedgerock/JavaSrcipt/README.md

-This repo was created for educational purposes of learning Java Script.
+This repo was created for educational purposes of learning JavaScript.

 Everyone who wants to see the project can use the link in the description.